mlafeldt/camplight/README.md

 Camplight
 =========

-Camplight is a standalone command-line client for Campfire written in Python.
+Camplight is a simple command-line client for Campfire written in Python.

 The Campfire API is documented here: http://developer.37signals.com/campfire/index